 Did you know…

-Not only is the plant an unusual and beautiful structure to behold, Aloe vera is appreciated worldwide for its soothing and medicinal value.
+Aloe is appreciated worldwide for its soothing, medicinal value.
 Although more research must be conducted for us to unlock the full potential it may hold, it is still a very promising future.
 It highlights how we must care for and protect the floral and fauna of our world.

 Written by Hannah Sweet

 Hannah is a freelance writer and graphic designer from the UK.
 With a penchant for travelling, photography and all things botanical, she enjoys writing about a wealth of topics and issues, from conservation and slow living, to design and travel.
 Learn more about her writing and design services at www.sweetmeanders.co

 Many of our readers find that subscribing to Eat The Planet is the best way to make sure they don't miss any of our valuable information about wild edibles.